UPPMAX/bianca_workshops/docs/beginner/ides/README.md

     - Give a reasonable definition of what an IDE is
     - Remember that RStudio, Jupyter, VSCodium and MATLAB are IDEs that can be run on Bianca
     - Can run the favorite IDE on Bianca
-    - (optional) Can give a reason why to use an IDE
+    - (optional) Can give a reason
+        - why to use an IDE
-    - (optional) Can give a reason why not to use an IDE on Bianca
+        - why not to use an IDE on Bianca
-    - (optional) Can give a reason why not to run an IDE on a login node
+        - why not to run an IDE on a login node
-    - (optional) Can give a reason when to use an interactive session
+        - when to use an interactive session
     - (optional) Can find out if an interactive session is active

 ???- info "Notes for teachers"